 5. Brian Belo

-Brian won the 2007 series of Big Brother and also returned last year for a stint for the themed Time Warp series.
+Brian won the 2007 series of Big Brother and also returned in 2015 for a stint in the Time Warp themed series.
 Since the show ended he's has had regular stints on Harry Hill's TV Burp and writes for Heat Magazine.
 Want to know where his real fortune came from?
 In 2013 he took out a lawsuit against ITV and Lime Pictures for stealing his idea for The Only Way is Essex, and WON, pocketing £1 million.
 Nice.

 6. Brian Dowling

 Another Brian who didn't do too badly at all from his time in the Big Brother house is our first and only Irish Big Brother winner (Hughie, you were robbed) Brian Dowling, who went from a 'trolley dolly' with Ryanair to BB winner of series 2 back in 2001, and also won the title of the Ultimate Big Brother housemate in 2010.
 In 2011 he went on to replace Davina McCall as host of Big Brother when it moved to Channel 5, although was replaced by current presenter Emma Willis in 2013.
 Dowling also became the first openly gay children's TV presenter in the UK when he presented SMTV Live back in 2002.
 Most recently, he hosted a game show on TV3 called Sitting on a Fortune, but to be honest, we don't see enough of him on the box these days.
 Come back, Brian!
 Dancing with the Stars?
 You know you want to.